What is HPV?

 The virus spreads through intimate skin-to-skin contact, including vaginal, anal, or oral sex with someone who has the virus, even if they don’t show any signs or symptoms.

-However rare, there have been instances where HPV has been passed to the baby during childbirth when the mother has an active case of genital warts.
-If this happens, the baby usually clears the virus on their own.
-In rare cases, the baby may develop warts in its throat, which will require surgery to prevent the warts from blocking the baby’s airway.
-In most cases if the mother has HPV-related cervical cancer, the baby can be delivered safely.
+In rare cases, HPV has been passed to the baby during childbirth.
+This is most likely to happen when the mother has an active case of genital warts at the time of delivery.
+Most babies who are exposed will clear the virus on their own.
+In rare cases, the baby may develop a condition in which warts grow in the throat, requiring surgery to prevent them from blocking the baby’s airway.
+In most cases, if the mother has HPV-related cervical cancer, the baby can be delivered safely.

 HPV can affect anyone.
 Approximately 40 million people in the U.S. are currently infected with HPV, and about 13 million new infections, including among teens, occur each year.

-According to CDC, every year in the United States, HPV causes 36,500 cancers in men and women.
-That’s the same as the average attendance for a baseball game!
+According to AAP, every year in the United States, HPV causes 46,000 cancers in men and women.
+That’s the same as a sold-out baseball stadium!
 The HPV vaccine could prevent approximately 90% of these cancers from ever developing, but only if given before people become exposed to the virus.

 HPV can spread without symptoms.